-The choices in colors you make for your space have emotional impact.
-What’s neat about this is these color choices go beyond the surface, literally, and they can say something about your lifestyle, attitude and spirit.
+The choices in colors you make for your space have an emotional impact.
+What’s neat about this is these color choices go beyond the surface, literally, and they can say something about your lifestyle, attitude, and spirit.
 We think that’s pretty cool.

 So let’s take a look at how you can make the best color choices for that central hub in your home – your living room.

 We won’t get too hippy-dippy on you, but some science and research has gone into the concept of the psychology of color.